Raising The Minimum Wage Has Benefits Way Beyond Creating More Wealth For Workers

 “A lot of jurisdictions are more liberal than the United States’ Congress has been in recent years,” Gary Burtless, a senior economic fellow at the Brookings Institute told NPR.
 “They feel, as wage levels in general have risen and the cost of living has increased, that the lowest paid workers in their states or their jurisdictions deserve pay raises.
 Also, when voters are given the choice of lifting the local minimum wage, they frequently do so.”

 The debate over minimum wages normally pits Democrats, who argue higher incomes are a matter of fairness, against Republicans, who argue that higher wages harm employment (there’s conflicting evidence on that).
-The GOP sometimes cities and states should have jurisdiction over the increases, so they match local economic conditions, though the Republican governor of Missouri just lowered the minimum wage in St. Louis.
+The GOP says cities and states should have jurisdiction over the increases, so they match local economic conditions (the Republican governor of Missouri just lowered the minimum wage in St. Louis).
 But it has generally resisted all increases in recent years, no matter where they’ve been proposed.

 To researchers Lindsey Bullinger and Kerri Raissian, this debate fails to acknowledge the wider importance of minimum wages in raising social standards–for example, the effect in reducing or contributing to violence in the home.
 In a new paper, they look at the relationship between states that have passed minimum wage increases and 30 years of official figures for child maltreatment.
 They find that every $1 increase in minimum wages results in 9,700–or almost 10%–fewer cases annually.
 Minimum wage levels affect household ability to buy clothing, food, and medical care, the researchers argue, affecting whether a child is likely to be mistreated.